Arlene Anderson Skutch: Notable achievements

-In 2012, Arlene was also added, posthumously, to the Westport Arts Awards "Heritage Honor Roll" which "honors local artists who have passed away ...[as] significant members of Westport's artistic heritage."
-Literary giant JD Salinger was also inducted with 8 others alongside Arlene.
+In 2012, Skutch was also added, posthumously, to the Westport Arts Awards "Heritage Honor Roll" which "honors local artists who have passed away ... [as] significant members of Westport's artistic heritage."
+Writer J. D. Salinger was also inducted with eight others alongside Skutch.

 Her teaching style was notable for her ability to inspire beginners to paint with their own "vision" and to allow that to emerge naturally.

 "You have to trust your instincts, and follow your own inner direction in pursuit of personal ideas about what you want to paint.
 You can't ignore technical skills, but they have to grow along the lines of your vision."